- Who designed the Tennessee state flag and when was it adopted?

-Version of 2019/08/22 - Who designed the Tennessee state flag and when was it adopted?
+Who designed the Tennessee state flag and when was it adopted?

+Here is a short summary of the flag history.
 The state flag of Tennessee was designed by LeRoy Reeves (1876-1960), Captain of the Johnson City Tennessee National Guard.
 Reeves was a Johnson City attorney serving in the Third Regiment, Tennessee Infantry in 1905 when he created the flag design.
 Before his retirement in 1940, he advanced to the rank of Colonel.
 The Tennessee State Legislature officially adopted the flag on April 17, 1905.

 What is the pledge to the Tennessee state flag?